ExCEL Career Plan

 Visit the Career Center (Ground Floor, Alumni Hall).
 Find us on social media (

-FOCUS, an online career exploration system, to identify your personal strengths, needs, preferences, and skills related to career options.
-To register: stop by the Career Center.
-Log in to the
+Register with FOCUS, an online career exploration system, to identify your personal strengths, needs, preferences, and skills related to career options.
+(Access Code: mounties) Log in to the

-Mountie Career Connection and complete your profile, learn about upcoming events, and conduct career and employer research.
-Complete StrengthsQuest to learn about your top talents and how they relate to potential career goals.
+Mountie Career Connection to complete your profile, learn about upcoming events, and conduct career and employer research.
+Join a student

 minor to complement your major and career goals.
 Discover options for